 In the United States, work injuries occur at a pace equivalent to 540 each hour.
-At Denver Metro Orthopedics, P.C., Stephen Thon, MD, and John Schwappach, MD, work with adults to diagnose and treat work injuries.
-Using safe, effective methods of care, they can speed up your recovery and minimize complications.
-To make an appointment at the practice in Englewood, Centennial, Lone Tree, or Aurora, Colorado, call the nearest office or book online today.
+At Denver Metro Orthopedics, P.C., John Schwappach, MD, works with adults to diagnose and treat work injuries.
+Using safe, effective methods of care, he can speed up your recovery and minimize complications.
+To make an appointment at the practice in Englewood or Aurora, Colorado, call the nearest office or book online today.

 Because work injuries occur while you’re on the job, it’s no surprise that they’re especially common in physically demanding professions like construction and warehousing.